 I've been telling stories and bringing people together since I was a kid.
 Luckily, the audience for those stories has continued to grow during my time working in sports and I've expanded my horizons to help people grow their businesses over the years.

 Most notably, I'm thrilled to be publishing a magazine for residents of my hometown, Westwood Living.
-I am a firm believer in the concept, how it will bring our community closer together, and have enjoyed the growth over the first six months.
+I am a firm believer in the concept, how it will bring our community closer together, and have enjoyed the growth since we launched in May, 2022.
 GET ON BOARD!
 You won't regret it.

 Some personal history:

 I grew up in Connecticut and graduated from Boston College in 1994.
 My first job out of college was working in television production for the 1994 World Cup at Foxboro Stadium.
 From there, I spent six years in sports marketing, working for the National Football League from 1994-98 and the National Hockey League from 1998-2000.

 It was at that point I decided to follow my heart and become a sports anchor and reporter.
 My TV journey started in August, 2000 when I was lucky to land at WFMZ-TV in Allentown, PA.
 The people I met in Pennsylvania had a huge impact on me and I cherish those times.